 - It works well.
 No read-only issues, no faceplate detachment problems

 - The price seems expensive (although there is the promise of the US$6 version)

 - Aesthetically less pleasing compared to the Nifty MiniDrive

-And again, if you think the MiniDrive is for you, here are the links to purchase them on both Amazon and eBay.
+And again, if you think the MiniDrive is for you, here are the links to purchase them at Amazon.